tvsnarayana/tech-interview-handbook/algorithms/tree.md

 - Given a binary tree and two nodes, how to find the common ancestor of the two nodes?
   - [Source](http://blog.gainlo.co/index.php/2016/07/06/lowest-common-ancestor/)

+## Asana

+- How do you check if a binary tree is a BST?

 ## Dropbox

 - Print the nodes in an n-ary tree level by level, one printed line per level.